johnzeng/vimhome/README.md

 # custom feature that you may need to know
-- auto reload a vim script after saving it if you are editing a `.vim` file.
 - `<leader>r` to open a `:%s/[word under cursor]/` command
 - `<leader>q` to quit vim
 - `<leader>s` to save all files you have opened